YatechDev/CI_PP1_Ninja_Ramen/README.md

 The website is responsive to lower screen resolutions, tablets and mobile phones.
 It is also compatible with all popular web browsers.

 The website is divided into subpages, but all of them are consistent, simple and pleasant to navigate.
+It contains easy & fun to view elements and all the necessary information, such as the restaurant menu, contact details, online form and links to social media.

 ## Table of Content